ismferd/cloudy-serf-lab/README.md

 As I said before, Cloudy use Serf in order to get Failure detection, Service Discovery with Gossip and Custom Events.

-- Firs of all, I will put the first member of me cluster as Bootsrap Server.
+- Firs of all, I put the first member of the cluster as Bootsrap Server.

 ```sh
 pi@raspberrypi:~ $ serf agent -bind=192.168.1.141